P. B. S. Pinchback: Ascension to Governorship

-Also in 1872, at a national convention of African-American politicians, Pinchback had a public disagreement with Jeremiah Haralson of Alabama.
+At a national convention of African-American politicians in 1872, Pinchback had a public disagreement with Jeremiah Haralson of Alabama.
 James T. Rapier, also of Alabama, submitted a motion that the convention condemn all Republicans who had opposed President Ulysses S. Grant in that year's election.
 Haralson supported the motion, but Pinchback opposed it because Senator Charles Sumner of Massachusetts would have been condemned for opposing Grant.
 Pinchback admired Sumner as a lifelong anti-slavery fighter.

 1870s congressional elections

 After his brief period in executive office, Pinchback remained active in politics and public service in Louisiana.
 From 1868, campaigns and elections in Louisiana were increasingly marked by Democratic violence.
 Historian George C. Rable described the White League, a paramilitary group started in 1874, as the "military arm of the Democratic Party."
 The paramilitary group used intimidation and violence to suppress black voting and run Republicans out of office.

-As an outcome of the controversial 1872 election, four US seats from Louisiana were also contested, including Pinchback's seat in the at-large position.
-In early 1873, both the Republican William Kellogg-allied state legislators, who had a slight majority, and the Democrat John McEnery-allied legislators elected US Senators.
+As an outcome of the controversial 1872 election, four U.S. seats from Louisiana were also contested, including Pinchback's seat in the at-large position.
+In early 1873, both the Republican William Kellogg-allied state legislators, who had a minor majority, and the Democrat John McEnery-allied legislators elected U.S. Senators.
 Pinchback was elected by the Republicans and presented the Senate with his credentials.
 The Democratic candidate also presented credentials.
 As the 1872 gubernatorial contest had involved the national government, Congress was initially reluctant to assess these issues.
 The contested claim was not settled for years, at a time when Democrats controlled Congress.

 Holding out for the Senate seat, Pinchback decided not to take the House seat even though Congress was inclined to seat him while the contest of the election was decided.
 The 45th Congress (1877–1879), which finally decided the issue, had a Democratic majority and voted against Pinchback.
 The Senate awarded him compensation of $16,000 for his salary and mileage after his protracted struggle to take his seat.
 The House also ruled against him, but not until the last day of Congress.